Legacy Giving Ministry at St. John's

 How will my gift be used?

 In order to be faithful stewards of all that Christ has given us, St. John’s has established a Permanent Endowment Fund.
-This fund and its operation are managed by the Endowment Committee with oversight by the Vestry, according to the parish by-laws.
+This fund and its operation are managed by the parish Endowment Committee with oversight by the Vestry, in accordance with the parish bylaws.
 The “principal” of the endowment gifts are permanent and only a small fixed percentage may be used at the discretion of the Vestry.
 The funds are carefully invested and accumulated earnings are used for purposes beyond those of the annual operating budget.

 Should I leave a legacy gift to St. John’s?